erikpukinskis/prototype-narrative-editor/narrative.md

 Maybe 0.4.0 can be:

- - [ ] Split code blocks
  - [ ] Indented comments
- - [ ] Colors
  - [ ] Actually make these narratives read well

 Backlog
 -------
  - [ ] getDependencies should go straight to searchLine.
 We should just join the blocks together into a string in build
- - [ ] make getDependencies its own module that just takes a string
- - [ ] Do something to break up code blocks into different parts.
-Maybe make prose indentable.
-Maybe just design things so that it works.
-Maybe use other commands besides "write this file"
- - [ ] don't have entire function bodies in Build be wrapped in a compile block.
-Just pass the blocks or whatever.
-Pass a string if you can.
- - [ ] Automatically compile dependencies of dependencies so narrative doesn't have to require Ember and such
+ - [ ] Automatically compile dependencies of dependencies so narrative doesn't have to require jquery and database and such
- - [ ] Make enter key not mess with indentation (so we can do inline prose)

 The Server
 ----------